SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ## Problem: Trip

 It is strange, but most people start planning their vacations well in advance.
-A young programmer from Bulgaria has **certain budget** and spare time in a particular **season**.
+A young programmer from Bulgaria has a **certain budget** and spare time in a particular **season**.

-Write a program that accepts **as input the budget and season**, and **as output** displays programmer's **vacation place** and **the amount of money they will spend**.
+Write a program that accepts **as input the budget and season** and **as output** displays programmer's **vacation place** and **the amount of money they will spend**.

 **The budget determines the destination, and the season determines what amount of the budget will be spent**.
 If the season is summer, the programmer will go camping, if it is winter – he will stay in a hotel.
 If it is in Europe, regardless of the season, the programmer will stay in a hotel.
-Each camp or hotel, according to the destination, has its own price, which corresponds to a particular **percentage of the budget**:
+Each camp or hotel, according to the destination, has its price, which corresponds to a particular **percentage of the budget**:

 - If **100 BGN or less** – somewhere in **Bulgaria**.
   - **Summer** – **30%** of the budget.
   - **Winter** – **70%** of the budget.
-- If **1000 BGN or less** – somewhere on the **Balkans**.
+- If **1000 BGN or less** – somewhere in the **Balkans**.
   - **Summer** – **40%** of the budget.
   - **Winter** – **80%** of the budget.
 - If **more than 1000 BGN** – somewhere in **Europe**.